ellapeoples/sealions/SNPcalling.md

 ## Quality control

-The data is signle-end. *Let's subsample it to see how it looks.*
+The data is single-end. *Let's subsample it to see how it looks.*

 there are  different lanes with one single  barcode file: